aklingebiel/PortfolioProjects/README.md

 This project analyzes long-term NFL team performance using SQL, focused on wins, scoring, point differential, efficiency, and consistency.

 ## CURRENT PROGRESS
 Day 1: A 'team_seasons' CTE containing core season-level metrics was built.
+Performance vs. expected performance columns were created to compare a team's win/loss percentage to expected performance.
+Using the Pythagorean model, expected performance is calculated based on point totals for a given season.

+Day 2:

+Day 3:

+Day 4:

+Day 5:

+Day 6:

+Day 7:

+Day 8:

+Day 9:

+Day 10:

 ## NEXT STEPS
 [] Add season rankings using window functions.